The “VOMIT” System: A Proven Journaling Framework by Campbell Walker

 Our brains are terrible filing cabinets.

-Instead of storing every obligation in your head, vomit them onto the page.
+Instead of holding every task in your head, vomit them onto the page.

 How to do it: